abbypan/ietf_draft/draft-pan-dnsop-ct-info-of-dns-resolver/draft.md

 --- abstract

-This document describes about the Certificate Transparency (CT) information of the encrypted DNS resolver.
+This document describes the Certificate Transparency (CT) information of the DNS resolver.

 --- middle

 Background
 ==========

-DNS resolver can supports any encrypted DNS scheme, such as DNS over HTTPS (DoH) {{RFC8484}}, DNS over TLS (DoT) {{RFC7858}}, or DNS over QUIC (DoQ) {{RFC9250}}.
+DNS resolver can support any encrypted DNS scheme, such as DNS over HTTPS (DoH) {{RFC8484}}, DNS over TLS (DoT) {{RFC7858}}, or DNS over QUIC (DoQ) {{RFC9250}}.

-Certificate hijacking allows attackers to impersonate legitimate encrypted DNS resolver, see also {{MisIssuedCF}}.
+Certificate hijacking allows attackers to impersonate a legitimate encrypted DNS resolver, see also {{MisIssuedCF}}.
 Certificate Transparency (CT) is to combat the certificate hijacking issue {{RFC9162}}.

-This document describes about the CT information of the encrypted DNS resolver.
+This document describes the CT information of the encrypted DNS resolver.

 Terminology